-City of Poughkeepsie Section 8 HCV Office is a Public Housing Agency in Poughkeepsie, New York that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.
-As of April 8th, 2020, City of Poughkeepsie Section 8 HCV Office has 1 waiting lists that are open now or opening soon.
+City of Poughkeepsie Section 8 HCV Office is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Section 8 Project-Based Voucher (PBV), and Rental Assistance Demonstration (RAD) programs.

 City of Poughkeepsie Section 8 HCV Office serves Poughkeepsie.